bravoPan/gilbert-website/content/publication/TransLock/index.md

 # Summary.
 An optional shortened abstract.
 summary: In this work, we perform the first study on couriers’ reporting behaviors and indoor mobility for instant delivery services.
 We found most of their indoor/outdoor reporting behaviors are consistent, which motivates us to use machine learning models to correct their indoor reporting behaviors by the outdoor reporting model.
 Further, we design a symbolic mobility graph, which captures their indoor mobility without prior knowledge of the indoor environment.
-Based on the experiment results, our system can improve the localization accuracy by 64% and 72% compared with the Wi-Fi/GPS-based method and competitive accuracy with the fingerprinting-based method.
+Based on the experiment results, our system can improve the localization accuracy by 64% and 72% compared with the Wi-Fi GPS-based method and competitive accuracy with the fingerprinting-based method.
 With a case study, our system helps the delivery platform reduce the courier redundant time by 24%;

 tags:
 - Source Themes